 This past week I was having a discussion with a friend of mine and she told me about a satellite image taken at night of the earth that she had seen.
 She explained that countries in Europe and America were lit up like a Christmas tree but places in China and North Korea were completely dark.
 It was no surprise at all that those countries would be light and dark.

 As my friend explained the picture she saw, I couldn’t help but wonder . . .

 If we were to take a spiritual satellite image of our world, where would it be light and dark?
 Would the light and darkness be switched?
 Would North Korea be ablaze and America and Europe be dark as night?

-What if we were to take a spiritual image of my church?
-Would people be blinded by the light of many believers gathering together or would our light even be apparent?
+What if we were to take a spiritual image of our churches?
+Would people be blinded by the light of many believers gathering together or would our light even be visible?